What We Do

 We are particularly focused on the role of mitochondrial health in aging and disease of the retina, particularly the importance of a master regulator of mitochondrial function – peroxisome proliferative activated receptor gamma, coactivator 1-alpha (PPARGC1a or PGC1a).

-We are currently recruiting dog participants for an exciting study of aging in current Beaver Dam Offspring Study participants’ dog families!
-Please reach out to Dr. Mowat if you are a current or past Beaver Dam Offspring Study participant that lives with a dog and would like more information or to participate!Unfortunately we are not able to recruit dogs outside of the BOSS study at this time.
+We are currently recruiting dog participants for an exciting study of aging in current Beaver Dam Offspring Study-Neurocognitive Aging Study participants’ dog families!
+Dog cohabiting BOSS-NCAS participants will be receiving an introduction/invitation letter in the coming months, containing a survey to complete about contact preferences so that the WAGD study team can contact you about recruiting your dog.
+Please reach out to bossdogs@vetmed.wisc.edu with any questions!Unfortunately we are not able to recruit dogs outside of the BOSS-NCAS study at this time.

 Ongoing projects